iota-community/treasury/specifications/chrysalis-referendum-rfc.md

 * DELETE `/api/plugins/participation/admin/events/{eventID}`: Can be used by the node operator to remove an event that is being tracked and all the data corresponding to that event.
 * GET `/api/plugins/participation/admin/events/{eventID}/active`: Can be used by the node operator to list all outputs actively participating for the given event.
 * GET `/api/plugins/participation/admin/events/{eventID}/past`: Can be used by the node operator to list all outputs that participated for the given event and are not currently active.
+* GET `/api/plugins/participation/admin/events/{eventID}/rewards`: Can be used by the node operator to list all rewards calculated for the given staking event.